Opentrons/opentrons/api/docs/source/v2/new_labware.rst

 ------

 The method :py:meth:`.Well.center` returns a position centered in the well both vertically and horizontally.
-This can be a good place to start for precise control of positions within the well for unusual or custom labware.
+This allows for precise control of positions within the well for unusual or custom labware.

 .. code-block:: python